MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-enable-for-encrypted-columns.md

   - Doesn't allow you to selectively convert some of the columns, associated with a given column master key.
   - It introduces key management overhead - you need to create a new column master key and make it available to applications that query the impacted columns.

-For information on how to rotate a column master key and and re-encrypt a column in-place to rotate a column encryption key, see [Rotate enclave-enabled keys](always-encrypted-enclaves-rotate-keys.md).
+For information on how to rotate a column master key and re-encrypt a column in-place to rotate a column encryption key, see [Rotate enclave-enabled keys](always-encrypted-enclaves-rotate-keys.md).

-## Method 3: Re-encrypt a selected column with a an enclave-enabled column encryption key the client side
+## Method 3: Re-encrypt a selected column with an enclave-enabled column encryption key the client side
-This method involves re-encrypting a column with an enclave-enabled column encryption key and, if needed, randomized encryption (if the column is encrypted using deterministic encryption).
-Since the current column encryption key is not enclave-enabled, re-encryption cannot be performed in-place and it requires using tools, such as the Always Encrypted wizard or the Set-SqlColumnEncryption cmdlet, which perform re-encryption outside of the database.
+This method involves re-encrypting a column with an enclave-enabled column encryption key and, if needed, randomized encryption.
+Since the current column encryption key is not enclave-enabled, you cannot re-encrypt it in-place.
+Use the Always Encrypted wizard or the Set-SqlColumnEncryption cmdlet to re-encrypt the column outside of the database.

 - Pros - this method:
   - Allows you selectively to enable the enclave functionality for one column or a small subset of columns.